wowserhq/scene/README.md

 Except where otherwise noted, Wowser Scene is copyright © 2023 Wowser Contributors.
 It is licensed under the **MIT license**.
 See `LICENSE` for more information.

+Wrath of the Lich King is a trademark, and World of Warcraft and Warcraft are trademarks or registered trademarks of Blizzard Entertainment, Inc., in the U.S. and/or other countries.